junkeelee03/junkeelee03/README.md

 # Hi, my name is Jun Kee 👋

-## 🔭 I’m currently working on everything!
 ## 🌱 I’m currently learning the basics!
 ## 💬 Ask me about anything...
 ## 📫 How to reach me: [junlee01984@gmail.com](https://www.linkedin.com/in/jun-lee-b86840271)
-## 😄 Pronouns: He/him
-## ⚡ Hobbies: Reading, listening to music, climbing, bodybuilding, watching films
+## ⚡ Hobbies: Reading, listening to music, climbing, basketball, movies

 <!--
 **junkeelee03/junkeelee03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.